Mission, goals, and graduate learning outcomes

 Mission statement

-The Oregon State University Athletic Training degree is designed to prepare students for the challenges of the ever-expanding healthcare profession of athletic training by providing extensive classroom and clinical educational experiences.
+The Oregon State University athletic training degree is designed to prepare you for the challenges of the ever-expanding healthcare profession of athletic training by providing extensive classroom and clinical educational experiences.
 Through an emphasis on patient-centered holistic care and population health perspectives, graduates of this program achieve the entry-level knowledge and skills necessary to embark on a career as a certified athletic trainer in diverse settings.

 Goals and objectives of the program

-• Provide students with quality classroom learning experiences.
+• Provide you with quality classroom learning experiences.

-• Provide students with varied and quality clinical education experiences.
+• Provide you with varied and quality clinical education experiences.

-• Prepare students to meet entry-level standards of the profession of athletic training.
+• Prepare you to meet entry-level standards of the profession of athletic training.

-• Prepare students for a successful transition-to-practice as athletic trainers committed to advancing health and well-being for all.
+• Prepare you for a successful transition-to-practice as athletic trainers committed to advancing health and well-being for all.

-At the completion of the program students will be able to:
+At the completion of the program, you will be able to:

 • Develop, implement, and monitor injury and illness prevention strategies.